In Which Phase Are Chromosomes Duplicated

 Research and Future Directions

 The study of chromosome duplication during the S phase continues to be an active area of research.
-Scientists are working to understand the intricate details of DNA replication, the regulation of the S phase, and the consequences of errors in chromosome duplication.
+Scientists are working to understand the nuanced details of DNA replication, the regulation of the S phase, and the consequences of errors in chromosome duplication.

 Some of the current research areas include: